 The Galaxy Z Flip has always been about style, new ideas, and the fun of closing your phone with a satisfying snap.
-But if you’ve ever owned one, you know that the cover display, while cute, has often felt like a missed chance.
+But if you’ve ever owned one, you know that the cover display, while charming, has often felt like a missed chance.
 That’s about to change.

+Samsung is finally introducing a significantly larger, edge-to-edge cover screen for the Galaxy Z Flip, potentially revolutionizing the way we use foldable phones.
 When Samsung first launched the Galaxy Z Flip, the tiny cover display was more of a notification ticker than a true secondary screen.

 With each generation, the cover display grew, but it never quite reached the usability of rivals like Motorola’s Razr Ultra, which embraced a big, functional outer screen early on.
+Users had to frequently unfold to check notifications, reply to messages, or take selfies.
+A foldable promises convenience and flexibility, so why limit what you can do when the phone is closed?

 Leaked firmware, CAD renders, and industry insiders now confirm: the Galaxy Z Flip 7 will feature a full-view, edge-to-edge cover display that wraps around the rear camera lenses, expanding to roughly 4 inches—up from the Z Flip 6’s 3.4-inch panel.
 This is not just a minor tweak; it’s a fundamental redesign.